A couple of examples showing how to use a timer to turn of an LED.

-The first example simple turns on an LED.
-It is a very basic how you shouldn’t do it using a delay().
-After that the examples expand the techniques learnt from the previous guides and I introduce a flashing LED.
+The first example uses a button switch to turn on an LED and a delay() to time when to turn of the LED.
+It is a very basic how you shouldn’t do it using delay().
+After that the examples expands the techniques learnt from the previous guides and I introduce a flashing LED.

 Circuit